jeffreyfrederick/auto_dfu/README.md

 # auto_dfu

-**auto_dfu** is a macOS tool that automatically triggers DFU (Device Firmware Update) mode on Apple Silicon Macs using the private AppleHPM interface.
+**auto_dfu** is a macOS tool that automatically triggers DFU (Device Firmware Update) mode on Apple Silicon/Intel T2 Macs using the private AppleHPM interface.
 It communicates directly with the Thunderbolt controller via I2C to send low-level USB-C VDM (Vendor Defined Message) commands.

 > ⚠️ **Warning:** This tool uses undocumented Apple interfaces and is intended for advanced users familiar with DFU procedures and macOS internals.
 Use at your own risk.